What You Need to Start Making Pottery at Home – My Guide for New Potters

 Slab Building

-Slab Roller: If you love slab building and know that is the main way you want to create things with clay, then I would suggest getting a Slab Roller.
+Slab Roller: If you love slab building and know that it is the main way you want to create things with clay, then I would suggest getting a Slab Roller.
 It flattens the clay into sheets very quickly and easily.
 You can start out small and get the Table Top Slab Roller that I have.
 It works great for me.

 Then, if you have the space and it’s in your budget, you can get the Stand Alone Slab Roller.